alibaba/spring-cloud-alibaba/Roadmap.md

 Apache RocketMQ™ is an open source distributed messaging and streaming data platform.

+**Dubbo**

+Apache Dubbo™ (incubating) is a high-performance, Java based open source RPC framework.

+**Fescar**

+A distributed transaction solution with high performance and ease of use for microservices architecture.

 **Alibaba Cloud OSS**

 Alibaba Cloud Object Storage Service, An encrypted and secure cloud storage service which stores, processes and accesses massive amounts of data from anywhere in the world.